charlie-gallagher/cpu/README.md

 - "I" Indirect addressing
 - "M" Immediate addressing

-Notably, I haven't written any instructions for the stack, so if you want that type of behavior you'll have to implement it in software.
+I have tested many but not all of the instructions.
+Report bugs if you find them.

 ```
 ADD_D       Add number to accumulator